huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 - Cleaned out and stabilized.
 - Evaluated for repairs.
-- Listed and even sold, as long as it fits within the legal structure and the personal representativeâ€™s duties.
+- Listed and even sold, as long as it fits within the legal structure and the personal representative's duties.

 Your attorney will tell you what is allowed and what timing makes sense in your specific case.

 ---

-## Step 4 â€“ Deciding how and when to sell the house
+## Step 4 — Deciding how and when to sell the house

 Once the estate is open and the personal representative understands the property, the next question is **how** the house will be sold and **when** to begin.